lambdaclass/concrete/ROADMAP.md

     profiles, target profiles, oracle manifests, and evidence gates.
 The file must make authority, assumptions, runtime-check policy, and proof policy visible; it must not become an ambient hidden configuration channel.
+27. Decide target-conditional code selection before freestanding and cross-platform stdlib work harden.
+Prefer profile-selected source roots and modules in `Concrete.toml`; if narrow `cfg` attributes are added later, they must be LL(1)-safe, small, target/profile-only, and reported in audit.
-27. Normalize the CLI around predictable verbs:
+28. Normalize the CLI around predictable verbs:
     `concrete build`, `concrete run`, `concrete test`, `concrete fmt`, `concrete audit`, `concrete prove`, `concrete eval`, `concrete inspect`, `concrete doc`, and `concrete clean`.
-28. Add `concrete doc`: generate basic API/reference docs from source, capabilities, modules, and public comments without depending on proof infrastructure.
+29. Add `concrete doc`: generate basic API/reference docs from source, capabilities, modules, and public comments without depending on proof infrastructure.
-29. Add a first-user tutorial path for C/Rust developers that does not start with proofs: install, hello world, values and fixed arrays, ownership, borrows, capabilities, explicit errors, tests, compiled debugging, audit, then proof-bearing examples.
+30. Add a first-user tutorial path for C/Rust developers that does not start with proofs: install, hello world, values and fixed arrays, ownership, borrows, capabilities, explicit errors, tests, compiled debugging, audit, then proof-bearing examples.
 The tone should be "ordinary systems code with visible evidence," not proof-assistant ceremony.
-30. Add useful non-proof examples: a small CLI tool, a protocol decoder, a bounded cache, and a capability-scoped file/console program.
+31. Add useful non-proof examples: a small CLI tool, a protocol decoder, a bounded cache, and a capability-scoped file/console program.
-31. Add basic benchmarking UX: run small benchmarks, compare interpreter versus compiled performance, and detect obvious generated-code regressions.
+32. Add basic benchmarking UX: run small benchmarks, compare interpreter versus compiled performance, and detect obvious generated-code regressions.
-32. Document the memory model for ordinary users: move/copy/drop behavior, cleanup, borrows, linear values, trusted/Unsafe escape hatches, definite assignment, and what is rejected.
+33. Document the memory model for ordinary users: move/copy/drop behavior, cleanup, borrows, linear values, trusted/Unsafe escape hatches, definite assignment, and what is rejected.
 State the invariant explicitly: safe Concrete has no uninitialized reads by construction; trusted/FFI memory may carry explicit assumptions.
-33. Add cross-platform build sanity for the supported host set: macOS and Linux first, with CI coverage, reproducible commands, and documented toolchain expectations.
+34. Add cross-platform build sanity for the supported host set: macOS and Linux first, with CI coverage, reproducible commands, and documented toolchain expectations.